adudenamedruby/.dotfiles/README.md

 ### Let's get Phys... no. Let's get automated!
 - In iTerm `git clone https://github.com/rouxbuciu/.dotfiles.git` in the home directory
-- Then `cd .dotfiles` & `bootstrap.exclude.sh` & grab some hangtime because this'll take a while.
+- Then `cd .dotfiles` & `sh bootstrap.exclude.sh` This'll take a while.
-- Once this has run, quit terminal and reboot computer for a good time!
+- Once finished running, quit terminal and reboot computer for a good time!

 ### XVim - why settle for less!?
 - Rename standard xcode to Xcode-Distribution (if you need a distribution Xcode)